Belgaron/ArcU_SmaugFUSS/doc/mental_state_regression.md

-# Mental State Regression Checks
+# Regression Checklists

-These focused checks ensure mental-state modifiers behave predictably after the changes to poison, confusion-style affects, and sobriety recovery.
+These focused checks ensure mental-state modifiers behave predictably after the changes to poison, confusion-style affects, and sobriety recovery, and that the ban/allow command pair safely handles wildcard input.

+## Mental state regression checks

-## Poison application and curing
+### Poison application and curing

 1. Create or load a mortal test character with the `poison` spell available.
 2. Note the character's current mental state via `mstat self` (expect roughly